 Since my trip to New York I avoid buying single-use plastic as much as I can:

-- I haven’t bought a plastic bottle in more than a year and I’ve upgraded my reusable equipment
+- I haven’t bought a plastic bottle in over two years and I’ve upgraded my reusable equipment

-- I always have my reusable coffee cup, my alu water bottle and my cotton bag with me
+- I always have my reusable coffee cup, my aluminum water bottle, and my cotton bag with me

 - I even bring my own food boxes when I pick up dinner from my favorite Vietnamese restaurant

 I have to admit that there is still a lot of plastic in my life, but as they say, every step counts, and if we all take just a few steps in the right direction, we will reach our goal to make things better.